ofekdeitch/cognitio-static/blog-posts/gold-silver-ratio-2021.md

-- In 2021, the gold-to-silver ratio averaged X
+- In 2021, the gold-to-silver ratio averaged 71.9
-- Blah 2021 marked the highest peak of the gold-to-silver ratio at X
+- 29 September 2021 marked the highest peak of the gold-to-silver ratio at 81.8
-- Blah 2021 marked the lowest peak of the gold-to-silver ratio at 1.2
+- 1 February 2021 marked the lowest peak of the gold-to-silver ratio at 64.2

 ## Gold to Silver Ratio in 2021